-As the title suggests, Hearts and Minds: how we nearly lost them is about a dramatic rescue—an ongoing rescue that is neither complete nor guaranteed—but one that is advancing much more rapidly than most people know.
+As the title suggests, Hearts and Minds (Reclaiming the soul of science and medicine) is about a dramatic rescue—an ongoing rescue that is neither complete nor guaranteed—but one that is advancing much more rapidly than most people know.

 How did we get to the prevailing scientific view that our hearts are mechanical pumps and our minds are bio-electrical computers?
 And to the notion that inherited genetic codes and the signals passing along various neurons in the brain are the true, complete objective reality of our lives and aspirations?
 Are we justified in considering anyone who states otherwise to be living in fantasies fueled by wishful thinking?
 Hearts and Minds traces our path to this mindset and explores established and emerging scientific evidence pointing to a larger understanding of our physiology and conscious experience (please see below for more detail).

-Completion of the project is estimated to take up to two years.
-The goal is to raise $100 thousand to support the author’s work and research expenses.
-Approximately twenty percent has been raised to date.
+The fundraising goal is to raise $100 thousand to support the author’s work and research expenses.
+Approximately twenty-five percent has been raised to date.